 - A. Assess airway for patency and protective reflexes. - B. Determine adequacy of breathing by assessing the rate, depth, effort, and adequacy of ventilation by inspection and auscultation. - C. If airway is patent and spontaneous breathing is adequate, and: - 1.
-No or mild to moderate distress, administer oxygen at 2 6 LPM nasal cannula to maintain SpO2 at 94 99%. - 2.
-Severe distress, administer oxygen at 15 LPM non-rebreather mask to maintain pulse oximeter at 94 to 99%. - D. If airway is not patent, request ALS backup, then: - 1.
+No or mild to moderate distress: administer oxygen at 2 6 LPM nasal cannula to maintain SpO2 at 94 99 %. - 2.
+Severe distress: administer oxygen at 15 LPM non-rebreather mask to maintain SpO2 at 94 99 %. - D. If airway is not patent, then: - 1.
 Attempt to open airway by using head tilt/chin lift if no spinal trauma is suspected, or modified jaw thrust if spinal trauma is suspected. - 2.
-If foreign body obstruction of airway is suspected, then refer to Airway Obstruction Protocol 6305. - 3.
-If anatomical obstruction is occurring and airway cannot be maintained with positioning and the patient is unconscious, consider placing an oropharyngeal or nasopharyngeal airway adjunct. - E. If breathing is inadequate, ventilate with 100% oxygen. - F. If airway cannot be maintained by the above means, including attempts at assisted ventilations, prolonged assisted ventilation is anticipated, or protective mechanisms are absent: - 1.
-Insert size appropriate supraglottic airway (Combitube or King Airway) per manufacturer's recommendations.
+If foreign body obstruction of airway is suspected, then refer to Airway Obstruction Protocol 4305. - 3.
+If anatomical obstruction is occurring and airway cannot be maintained with positioning and the patient is unconscious, consider placing an oropharyngeal or nasopharyngeal airway adjunct. - E. If breathing is inadequate, ventilate with 100% oxygen. - F. If airway cannot be maintained by the above means, including attempts at assisted ventilations, prolonged assisted ventilation is anticipated: - 1.
+Perform endotracheal intubation. - 2.
+Confirm endotracheal tube placement using clinical assessment and end-tidal CO2 monitoring.